Texas Permanent School Fund Sells 2,998 Shares of Regions Financial Co. (NYSE:RF)

-Texas Permanent School Fund trimmed its position in shares of Regions Financial Co.
-(NYSE:RF) by 1.8% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Texas Permanent School Fund cut its holdings in Regions Financial Co.
+(NYSE:RF) by 1.8% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 160,415 shares of the bank’s stock after selling 2,998 shares during the period.
-Texas Permanent School Fund’s holdings in Regions Financial were worth $3,314,000 at the end of the most recent reporting period.
+Texas Permanent School Fund’s holdings in Regions Financial were worth $3,314,000 as of its most recent SEC filing.

-Several other hedge funds have also recently made changes to their positions in the company.
-JPMorgan Chase & Co. grew its stake in Regions Financial by 49.7% during the fourth quarter.
-JPMorgan Chase & Co. now owns 33,822,024 shares of the bank’s stock valued at $545,211,000 after acquiring an additional 11,228,412 shares in the last quarter.
-Norges Bank purchased a new position in shares of Regions Financial in the 4th quarter worth $178,574,000.
-Principal Financial Group Inc. grew its stake in shares of Regions Financial by 594.9% in the 4th quarter.
-Principal Financial Group Inc. now owns 12,163,730 shares of the bank’s stock worth $196,080,000 after buying an additional 10,413,412 shares in the last quarter.
-KBC Group NV grew its stake in shares of Regions Financial by 1,202.8% in the 4th quarter.
-KBC Group NV now owns 3,848,835 shares of the bank’s stock worth $62,043,000 after buying an additional 3,553,401 shares in the last quarter.
-Finally, Morgan Stanley grew its stake in shares of Regions Financial by 80.3% in the 4th quarter.
-Morgan Stanley now owns 6,127,019 shares of the bank’s stock worth $98,768,000 after buying an additional 2,727,960 shares in the last quarter.
-Hedge funds and other institutional investors own 71.67% of the company’s stock.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in RF.
+Louisiana State Employees Retirement System raised its position in shares of Regions Financial by 22.1% during the 4th quarter.
+Louisiana State Employees Retirement System now owns 59,600 shares of the bank’s stock valued at $961,000 after purchasing an additional 10,800 shares during the period.
+IFM Investors Pty Ltd raised its position in shares of Regions Financial by 22.5% during the 4th quarter.
+IFM Investors Pty Ltd now owns 94,284 shares of the bank’s stock valued at $1,520,000 after purchasing an additional 17,314 shares during the period.
+Crossmark Global Holdings Inc. raised its position in shares of Regions Financial by 1.0% during the 4th quarter.
+Crossmark Global Holdings Inc. now owns 101,756 shares of the bank’s stock valued at $1,640,000 after purchasing an additional 1,055 shares during the period.
+Clarius Group LLC purchased a new position in Regions Financial during the fourth quarter valued at $201,000.
+Finally, Crescent Capital Consulting LLC purchased a new position in Regions Financial during the fourth quarter valued at $306,000.
+Institutional investors and hedge funds own 71.67% of the company’s stock.

 NYSE:RF opened at $23.25 on Monday.
 Regions Financial Co. has a one year low of $9.01 and a one year high of $23.31.
 The company has a debt-to-equity ratio of 0.30, a quick ratio of 0.84 and a current ratio of 0.85.
 The firm has a market cap of $22.35 billion, a P/E ratio of 29.43, a P/E/G ratio of 1.53 and a beta of 1.58.
 The firm has a 50-day simple moving average of $21.36 and a 200-day simple moving average of $18.43.